 55 days.
 From our Polish grower, who recommends ‘Monika’ for pickles.
 This one is parthenocarpic, which simply means it doesn’t need pollination to set fruit.
 This is great news to gardeners who find they lack local bee populations to pollinate regular cucumbers.
 It also means you can grow pickling cukes under glass.
 Makes a nice slicer as well.

 60 days.
+A stellar burpless cuke, perfect for greenhouse cultivation and no pollinators necessary without insects the vines will produce seedless fruit that remain tender and tasty for longer.
 Very tender, dual-purpose variety makes great pickles and is excellent for fresh eating right out of the garden!
 Nearly spineless fruit is 6 to 8 inches long, reaching a plump 3 inches wide.
 Produces abundantly on strong vigorous vines.
 Non-bitter, burpless variety can be eaten at any stage of growth.
 For pickling, harvest the fruit at 4 to 6 inches long.

 Natsu Fushinari Cucumber

-The exquisite flavor of an heirloom with the tough disease resistance synonymous with commercial types; this variety has been used in powdery mildew studies and has shown exceptional resistance, especially in high heat.
-In Japanese, fushi means node and nari means setting fruit.
+Combining the exquisite flavor of an heirloom with the tough disease resistance synonymous with commercial types, this variety has shown exceptional resistance in powdery mildew studies, especially in high heat.
+In Japanese, fushi means “node” and nari means “setting fruit.”
 The aptly named Natsu Fushinari is a high yielder due to setting ability at every node.
 This Japanese variety can be grown on the ground or on poles and is an early maturing cucumber at 70 days.
-It has a deep green color, glossy skin, good uniformity, and fruit 8” long.
+It has a deep green color, glossy skin, good uniformity, and fruit 8 inches long.